kahunacohen/real-world-fp/README.md

 ```

 But this doesn't make the pipeline as obvious as it is with Unix pipes, especially when piping together more than two functions.
 It's not immediately clear that there's a transformation of data, so instead we can leverage a `compose` function that makes this clearer.
 Ramda's [`compose`](https://ramdajs.com/docs/#compose) function
-will do (Ramda is a popular functional JavaScript library.
+will do (Ramda is a popular functional JavaScript library).

 `compose` takes any number of functions, starting at the right and passes each one's output to the function to the left. `compose` returns a new function that is a *composition* of all the passed functions.
 So instead of the above, we can do this: